sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ### Step 6.2

-Skillsets can only be deleted through an HTTP command, let's use another API call request to delete it.
+If you didn't use the portal to delete the indexer, skillsets can only be deleted through an HTTP command, let's use another API call request to delete it.
 Don't forget to add your skillset name in the URL.

 ```http
 DELETE https://[servicename].search.windows.net/skillsets/demoskillset?api-version=2017-11-11-Preview